-The Executive is asked to consider the 2009/10 Statement of Accounts, which have been scrutinised by the Audit Committee, for recommendation to Council, noting that the Statements will then be subject to audit.
+- (i) The Committee is asked to consider the 2009/10 Statement of Accounts for recommendation to Council, noting that the Statements will then be subject to audit. - (ii) That the Annual Governance Statement be considered and approved separately by the Audit Committee.

-Contact Officer: Steven Tickner Ext: 7280
+Contact Officer:Steven TicknerExt: 7280